Sphero Global Challenge

 Structuring Your Team

 Teams can consist of 1–5 students.
-After purchasing the registration, you will be emailed a form to finalize registration and indicate whether you intend to compete in person.
-For larger groups of students (i.e. robotics clubs), we recommend forming multiple teams.
-In this case, you will need to purchase a registration for each team and finalize the registration for each team separately.
+After purchasing the registration, you will be emailed a redemption code, which you can use to register your team on the official Sphero Global Challenge site.
+For larger groups, we recommend forming multiple teams.
+In this case, you need to purchase a registration and enter a redemption code for each team separately.
 Coaches are welcome to lead as many teams as they'd like.

 Team Roles